MJunaid648/FAQ-accordian/README.md

 ## Live Demo

-You can see the live demo of this project at [xyz.com](https://www.xyz.com).
+You can see the live demo of this project at [this link](https://mjunaid648.github.io/FAQ-accordian/).

 ## Features